imos64/docker-kubernetes-course/31_https_ingress_pods_kv_oidc/readme.md

 <img src="media/identity-role-assignment.png">

-## 6. Create Service Account for the app nad federated credential
+## 6. Create Service Account for the app that need federated credential

 ```powershell
 $NAMESPACE_APP="app-07" # can be changed to namespace of your workload